-MAS-012 Mathematics II (3 CR)
+MATH-102 Mathematics II (3 CR)

 This course is a continuation of Mathematics I with emphasis on analyzing data by means of functions and graphs and statistical analysis and interpretation of results.
-Lecture 3 hrs/wk, Tutorial 2 hrs/wk.
+Additionally, it emphasizes on mathematical concepts of algebra and trigonometry.

-MAS-013 Applied Technical Mathematics (3 CR)
+Mathematics III (3 CR) MATH-103

 This course is an extension of Mathematics I and II emphasizing mathematical modeling of real-world applications such as the creation and interpretation of graphs and control charts.
+This course covers the basic concepts and applications of differentiation, and the basic methods and applications of integration.

-Lecture 3 hrs/wk, Tutorial 2 hrs/wk.
+Lecture 3 hrs/wk.
+Tutorial 2 hrs/wk.